KauanViana/KauanViana/README.md

 ## Hi There, My Name is Kauan Viana :)
  I'm a Freelance Front-End Programmer, Robot Enthusiast and GameDev.
-I am:
+I am also:
  - Graduated from a technical course in IT at the Federal Institute of Bahia (IFBA)
  - Currently studying a bachelor's degree in science and technology at the Federal University of ABC (UFABC)